ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 While we will stick to this logic for our tutorial, you could easily shift the crop counting to consider all *sown* instead of *harvested* crops.

-The final *APSIMX file* that represent the end of this tutorial section is available here:
+The final *APSIMX file* that corresponds to the end of this tutorial section is available here:
 `CropRotation_flexible_final.apsimx <CropRotation_flexible_final/CropRotation_flexible_final.apsimx>`_.

 Conclusion